pjako/hikyaku/README.md

 - Structs are emitted field-by-field without tags.
 - Optional fields share a leading bitmask (`ceil(optional_fields / 8)` bytes).
 - Scalars use varints, ZigZag, or compact floats (`flag byte + payload`) depending on type.
+- Bit-width scalars are bit-packed LSB-first; padding is inserted to the next byte before any non-bit-width field.
 - Arrays encode a count followed by the items (recursively encoded).
 - Perfect for deterministic packet layouts or bandwidth-sensitive transports.